Sal0ID/Android-Intelligence/README.md

 # Android-Intelligence
-A combination of programs that allows GPT or Llama to be similar to Google Assistant.
+A combination of programs that allows GPT or Llama to act as your Assistant for everyday life.

+## Requirements
+### Macrodroid
+### Termux